ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 Instructions:
 -
-1. log into your Amazon account in Safari.
+1. Log into your Amazon account in Safari.
-2. fill your Whole Foods cart and try to check manually.
+2. Fill your Whole Foods cart and try to check manually.
 Stop once you've arrived at the page saying no slots are available
-3. open the app orrun the script. you'll be notified when a slot frees up
+3. Open the app or run the script.
+You'll be notified when a slot frees up
 4. Don't quit Safari or let your computer fall asleep, or the program will stop.

 It will open a new window with the amazon checkout page, and minimize that window so that it can run in the background.